Settling into a new country as digital nomads isn’t always easy…⁣

 We use Safetywing Travel Insurance as digital nomads who travel full-time.
 We’ve used them since the very start of our journey and we can recommend them if you want a low-cost, affordable and reasonable health insurance.
 Thankfully, we have never had to claim anything but so far their service has been great.

-You can also use WorldNomads which is more expensive but it’s a lot more comprehensive than Safetywing.
+You can also use Genki Insurance which very comprehensive and a great alternative to Safetywing.
 Both are good travel insurance providers for digital nomads, remote workers or tourists.

 Still wondering… “is Medellin safe?”